Last updated on May 15th, 2025 at 04:37 pm

 To purchase a SIM card, you will generally need to provide identification so don’t forget your passport!

-What Packing Essentials do I Need for my Gili Islands Trip?
+What Packing Essentials Do I Need For The Gili Islands?

-The following list are our essential list for island life:
+The following list is our essential list when visiting the Gili Islands and basically for any island living!

-- Dry bag – for those snorkelling/island tour days.
+- Dry bag – for those snorkeling/Gili Island tour days.

-- Phone Lanyard – confidently take photos from the boat without fear of it falling into the water.
+- Phone Lanyard – confidently take photos from the tour boat without fear of your phone falling into the water.

 - Waterproof phone case – same reason as above!

-- Multi Travel Adapter – so you are prepared for any plug type!
+- Multi Travel Adapter – so you are prepared for any plug type during your travels!

 - Battery Pack – to charge your phone from all the photos taken.

-- Light Rain coat – if visiting in wet season
+- Light Raincoat – if visiting the Gili Islands during wet season

 - Flip Flops (or thongs!) – wear shoes that you don’t mind getting wet.